 While the Over the Fire Cooking’s Maple Bourbon Rub adds a pop of flavor to the chicken wings, we don’t stop there.
 Time to make your own BBQ sauce.
 Maple Bourbon BBQ Sauce.
 It is known that we love Buffalo Trace around here, so that’s what we’re using.
 Imbibing those aged charred oak flavors directly into our sauce.
 No shortcuts, just big flavor.

-Bourbon Bacon Chicken Wings because they're delicious!
+Bourbon Bacon Chicken Wings

 - 20 Chicken Wings approx. 4 Lbs